saadyousuf45/Age-Attire-Gender-Detection-and-Classification/README.md

 - Feature 2: Brief description of feature 2.
 - Feature 3: Brief description of feature 3.

-## Installation
+## Prerequisites
+### Hardware:
+GPU-enabled machine with at least 8Gb Graphics Card and 16 Gb of RAM.

-### Prerequisites
+### Software
+Ubuntu or any other Linux-based system.

-### Before installing PIP package or running any of the Python Jupiter Notebook codes
+#### Before installing PIP package or running any of the Python Jupiter Notebook codes
-### Follow the following guideline to setup the environment to run my code.
+#### Follow the following guideline to setup the environment to run my code.

 #### Step 1
 conda create --name openmmlab python=3.8 -y Create conda env